SaxionLED/x80sv/README.md

 This is convenient, but not required.
 You can also start the software on the laptop by using the laptop itself!

+- Press the red button to power the baseboard.
+There should be leds blinking on the baseboard.
+Connect the laser scanner with the usb port.
+It should start to rotate.

 - Launch the robot drivers on the robot laptop:
 >_x80sv:~/catkin_ws $ roslaunch x80sv_bringup real_robot.launch_